Controllers

 Pagination view

-After creating getting the paginated_notes in the previous example, you can choose which fileds from the model you want to return and keep the same pagination response in all your different data responses.
+After creating getting the paginated_notes in the previous example, you can choose which fields from the model you want to return and keep the same pagination response in all your different data responses.

 Define the data you're returning to the user in Loco views.
 If you're not familiar with views, refer to the documentation for more context.